 The accommodation for quarantine must meet some requirements.
 Among other things, it cannot have a shared kitchen or bathroom, so hostels are not suitable for quarantine.
 Detailed information about the requirements can be found here.

-There is a list of places which meet the requirements for quarantine.
-However, it’s only a list of accommodations that have specially indicated that they want to welcome visitors for quarantine.
-It’s not a full list so you can also book accommodations that are not on the list, if the owners have nothing against it.
+There is a list of places that meet the requirements for quarantine.
+However, it’s only a list of accommodations that have especially indicated that they want to welcome visitors for quarantine.
+It’s not a full list so you can also book accommodations that are not on the list if the owners have nothing against it.